jacksmithinsulander/twBotTemplate/README.md

 		cat .gitignore
 	</code>
 </pre>
 <p>Make sure that this returns ".env", especially if you're forking this repo to your own gitserver.
-If it doesnt return ".env" you have a high risk of being hacked if you git push your dirrectory,<br>
+If it doesnt return ".env" you have a high risk of being hacked if you git push your dirrectory,
  which is your fault and your fault only</p>
 <p>After this you want to edit the <strong>localtunnel.service</strong>.
-You will be editing your port to match whats in the <strong>buyTemplate.py</strong> and choose a custom domain that will be what your </br>
+You will be editing your port to match whats in the <strong>buyTemplate.py</strong> and choose a custom domain that will be what your
 webhook alert is calling once TradingView indicator gets hit.
-This domain can be whatever.</p>
+This domain can be whatever.
+You'll also want to edit the buyTemplate.py with  more correct params for your specific usecase, such as specifying exchange, pair, bagsizing etc</p>
 <p>After you're done with this, you're going to want to save the file, and then, inside of the directory run this command:</p>
 <pre>
 	<code>